Gro-Tsen/twitter-json/README.md

 tweet).

-If you wish to capture a specific thread or your profile's “tweets” or “likes”, or your timeline, the following changes should be made w.r.t. the above instructions:

-* enter “`graphql`” in the filter bar (instead of “`adaptive`”);

-* use `insert-json.pl` instead of `insert-json-v1.pl` on the HAR file.
+If you wish to capture a specific thread or your profile's “tweets” or “likes”, or your timeline, the same instructions apply: enter “`graphql`” in the filter bar, view the tweet, profile or timeline that you wish to save, then run `insert-json.pl` on the HAR file.

 If you wish to import data from a [Twitter archive](https://twitter.com/gro_tsen/status/1623376287308910605)